-As no adequate cohesive term exists, we chose to use the term minoritised ethnic and racialised groups in the acknowledgement that individuals within these groups share being placed into socially constructed minorities.
+As no adequate cohesive term exists, we chose to use the term minoritised ethnic and racialised groups to acknowledge that individuals within these groups share being placed into socially constructed minorities.

 Why should we be talking about racial diversity?

-It might not surprise you to hear that international medical graduates (known as IMGs for short) in the UK have needed to submit significantly more job applications than UK graduates before being appointed to a paediatric consultant post.
-But you might not expect that this has been occuring as recently as 2019.
+It might not surprise you to hear that international medical graduates (IMGs for short) in the UK must submit significantly more job applications than UK graduates before being appointed to a paediatric consultant post.
+But you might not expect that this has been occurring as recently as 2019.
 It doesn’t stop at consultant posts.
 Paediatricians from minoritised ethnic groups are underrepresented in volunteer positions (such as examiners or committee members) within the RCPCH.
 Although Black or Black British members make up 5.0% of college members, they only make up 2.8% of volunteer roles.

 We know this because national data regarding the ethnicity of medical professionals is relatively well documented in the UK.
-However, this data isn’t routinely collected in Australia, so the picture is less clear.
+However, this data isn’t routinely collected in Australia, so the picture is unclear.